 That being said, it’s also important to not get stuck in analysis paralysis.
 A good domain name that you can register today is better than a perfect domain name that takes three months to come up with.

 What to Do if You Can’t Get the Domain Name You Want?

 It’s not always possible to get the domain name you want.
 What should you do then?

-- It might be unavailable.
+- It might be unavailable or parked.
 You can contact the owner and make them an offer.
 Alternatively, you can modify your domain name by adding a word to it.
 For example, if you are using your product name, consider adding the word “get” to it, as Drip did with www.getdrip.com.

 - It might be outside your budget.
 You can significantly reduce the cost of your domain name by choosing a less popular domain extension.
 Just don’t go overboard with this.
 A whacky extension that no one has ever seen before might hurt your brand.

 - It might be trademarked, like “WordPress”.
 When that’s the case it’s best to just drop the idea and go back to the drawing board.
 Don’t play with fire if you don’t want to get burned.